COVID-19 (Coronavirus) Updates, FAQs and Resources. Properly worn face coverings are required for entry on all PTC campuses. Read More ...

-An applicant/student applying for a change of residency classification from out of state to in-state must complete a Residency Certification form (available from Business Office and all County Centers) and provide supporting documentation to the Residency Officer prior to the last day of late registration of the term for which change of state residency is requested.
+An applicant/student applying for a change of residency classification from out of state to in-state must complete a Residency Certification form (available below, on Pathway, the Greenwood Campus Business Office and all County Campuses) and provide supporting documentation to the Residency Officer prior to or on the first day of classes of the semester for which change of state residency is requested.
 Documents received after that date will be reviewed for the following semester.
 There is no provision for retroactive non-resident fee adjustment except in instances of error by the College.
+Note: Establishing residency at a university or college other than Piedmont Technical College does not guarantee the same residency classification at Piedmont Technical College.

 The burden of proof resides with the applicant/student applying for a change of residency to provide required evidence to document the change in residency status.